josh-egan/tech.joshegan.com/public/posts/yr2017/details-on-tdd.md

-I was already familiar with unit testing and the concept of TDD before I started at Pluralsight.
-However, I have learned much more on this subject.
-I wanted to do a quick dump on some of the details that I have learned.
+I was already familiar with unit testing and the concept of TDD before I started at Pluralsight, but I soon realized that my understanding was just scratching the surface.
+I have learned much more on this subject so I wanted to do a quick write-up on what I have learned.

 - [Double Loop TDD](http://coding-is-like-cooking.info/2013/04/outside-in-development-with-double-loop-tdd/)
 - [Testing Pyramid](https://martinfowler.com/bliki/TestPyramid.html)